luizavalentini/linkedin-website/README.md

 ## Notes
-- Feel free to explore and use the API-People project!
-If you encounter issues or have suggestions for improvement, don't hesitate to contribute or get in touch with me!
+- If you encounter issues or have suggestions for improvement, don't hesitate to contribute or get in touch with me!